apps-360/site-search-360-react/README.md

 Site Search 360 configuration object.
 See the [Site Search 360 installation docs](https://docs.sitesearch360.com/installation?ss360SearchTerm=Configuration%20Options) for more details.

 #### `showButton` (Boolean)1
 Whether to display a search button.
-Default: `true`.
+Default: `true`

 #### `applyStyling` (Boolean)
 Whether to apply default styling to the search input.
-Default: `true`.
+Default: `true`